schen8180/data440/hw8/hw8_report.md

     popularlist

 ```
-In this code, I first created an empty list called popular list to later store the 500 most frequent non-stopword terms.
-In addition, after importing a python module that I can use to find english stopwords, I stored them in a variable called stop_words.
+In this code, I first created an empty popular list to store the 500 most frequent non-stopword terms later.
+In addition, after importing a Python module that I can use to find English stopwords, I kept them in a variable called stop_words.

-I created a loop that iterates over a key-value pairs inside the sumcounts dictionary.
+I created a loop that iterates over key-value pairs inside the sumcounts dictionary.
 I split the values from their keys and converted them into strings using str().split() to filter them from the stopwords.
 The ```sumcounts[key] = ''.join(filtered_words)``` line concatenates these new words back into the dictionary.
-Then I sorted the words in terms of their frequency by using the sorted() python function and lambda.
-I find that the 500 most frequent terms are in the first 500 index positions.
-Finally, I appended my findings into popularlist I created from the beginning.
+Then, I sorted the words in terms of their frequency by using the sorted() Python function and lambda.
+The 500 most frequent terms are in the first 500 index positions.
+Finally, I appended my findings to the popular list I created from the beginning.

 *C

-The 500 words somewhat makes sense from the twitter accounts that the python program parsed through.
-Since my accounts.txt list consist of most celebrities in the entertainment industry, I believe that words that my function found made sense.
-For example, the words vegas, tickets, special, concert, artistry allign with the nature of my twitter accounts I chose for this assignment.
+The 500 words make sense from the Twitter accounts that the Python program parsed through.
+Since my accounts.txt list consists of most celebrities in the entertainment industry, the words my function created made sense.
+For example, the words Vegas, tickets, special, concert, and artistry align with the nature of the Twitter account I chose for this assignment.

 ### Q3 - Create Dendrogram (1 point)
 Create an ASCII dendrogram *and* a JPEG dendrogram that uses hierarchical clustering to cluster the most similar accounts (see Module 12, slides 21, 23).
 Include the JPEG in your report and upload the ASCII file to GitHub (it will be too unwieldy for inclusion in the report).